brclar15/tabCap/continueWork.md

 ### Presentation
 - figure out how to link edition .html file directly
 - Oranize website with home button and side bar for better navigation
+- insert text passage and image ref for each book in the commentary section, *if possible*
-- add images into the various text pages
+- add images into the various text pages to glam it up
 - Plokamos social links between figures on stone, *maybe*?

 ### Content